jogoodma/homology-explorer/docs/draft_report.md

    - This file functionalizes the `crud.py` operations and serves the requests through HTTP API calls with `FastAPI`
    - It also validates POST and GET operations and constrains inputs/outputs according to design specifications, and assigns query and path parameters to HTTP routes.

-This API is run through the `uvicorn`^[cite Uvicorn] ASGI as recommended by the `FastAPI` documentation^[cite]and works, more or less, as follows for each of the API endpoints:
+This API is run through the `Uvicorn` ASGI as recommended by the `FastAPI` documentation and works more or less as follows for each of the API endpoints:

 - The UI sends an HTTP request with the query and path parameters specified by one of the available API endpoints in `main.py`.
 - If a valid endpoint is called, the endpoint then:
-   - _validates the request_ body schema and the query and path parameter datatypes.
+   - __Validates the *Request*__ body schema and the query and path parameter datatypes.
-   - _executes_ CRUD operations by transforming the ORM models connected to the database.
+   - __Executes__ CRUD operations by transforming the ORM models connected to the database.
-   - _serializes_ a response to a particular output format.
+   - __Serializes__ a response to a particular output format.
-   - _validates the response_ datatypes according to a given output schema.
+   - __Validates the *Response*__ datatypes according to a given output schema.
-   - _returns_ the HTTP response body to the requester.
+   - __Returns__ the HTTP response body to the requester.

 And that's it!
 The API endpoints all vary somewhat depending on their intended purpose, but follow this generalized order of operations.
 Some API endpoints only involve one database query while others are composed of several database queries.
 In the case of this API, all of the endpoints are designed to help a user explore the network of genes stored by the gene homology database.
 These endpoints are discussed individually at length in the sections below.

-### Information and Search
+#### Information and Search

 GET Calls:
 - `/search/gene/symbol/{symbol}/`